Superficial Radiation Therapy

 A sensible skin cancer and keloid treatment

 As healthcare advocates who understand the serious risks, complications and side effects that can accompany the surgical intervention of skin cancer, we began a mission to provide patients and physicians with alternative cancer treatments—specifically, a non-surgical solution for basal cell carcinoma treatment and squamous cell carcinoma treatment.
+Not only does Superficial Radiation Therapy work for non-melanoma skin cancer, but it also works on keloids.
+When physicians utilize SRT on patients after the removal of keloids, keloid recurrence rates drop dramatically!

 We are honored to offer the SRT-100™.
 Inspired by the tried-and-true Superficial Radiation Therapy (SRT) systems that were once the proven gold standard among dermatologists and radiation oncologists, our state-of-the-art system is ideal for basal cell carcinoma treatment and squamous cell carcinoma treatment.

 With a compact 30”x30” footprint, the mobile unit delivers a precise and calibrated dose of SRT that penetrates only five millimeters below the skin’s surface—making it one of the safest and most effective alternative cancer treatments available.
 Unlike more powerful radiation devices, the SRT-100™ carefully destroys malignant skin cancer cells while preserving healthy tissue.
+With this new innovative technology, patients can expect to be back to their normal daily routine on the same day of treatment!
+The process is pain free and non-invasive.

 The SRT-100™ is good news for the nearly 3.5 million Americans who are diagnosed with non-melanoma skin cancer each year.
 More than half of these newly diagnosed patients are over 60 and often have a higher risk for surgical complications due to diabetes, heart disease and other medical conditions.